metamx/rainer/README.md

 - Optional ZooKeeper-backed views and notifications, for immediate cluster-wide updates.
 - Optional HTTP API along with clients for the JVM, Python, and the command line.

+Rainer is written in Scala, as are the examples on this page, but it should also be usable from other JVM languages (like Java).

 ## Commits

 Rainer is based around versioned key/value pairs called "commits".
 Commits have the attributes: